jncss/skv/README.md

 - **Thread-safe** - All operations are protected with mutex locks for safe concurrent access within a single process
 - **Production-ready** - Stress tested with 10,000+ records and concurrent operations
 - **Backup/Restore** - JSON-based backups with smart encoding (text/base64) for portability
-- **Streaming operations** - Memory-efficient PutStream/GetStream for large values (no full memory load)
+- **Streaming operations** - Memory-efficient PutStream/GetStream for large values with incremental CRC calculation
+- **Context support** - Context-aware operations (PutCtx, GetCtx, UpdateCtx, DeleteCtx, CompactCtx) for timeouts and cancellation
+- **Secondary indexes** - Fast lookups by alternative keys with automatic index maintenance
+- **Cursors** - Ordered iteration with range queries, prefix matching, and bidirectional traversal for both primary and secondary keys
 - **Cross-platform** - Works on Linux, macOS, BSD, and Windows
 - **String convenience functions** - Direct string operations without byte conversion
 - **Batch operations** - Efficiently insert or retrieve multiple keys at once